-- o Take your Medscheck review with you to your appointment. - Address any ongoing concerns with other medical conditions you may have. - Make sure your blood pressure is checked, and is under good control. - High blood pressure prior to surgery increases your risk of problems during surgery, possibly including problems with your heart or blood vessels. - Get specific instructions about which of your medicines you should stop prior to surgery and when.
+- Take your MedsCheck review with you to your appointment. - Address any ongoing concerns with other medical conditions you may have - Make sure your blood pressure is checked, and is under good control. - High blood pressure prior to surgery increases your risk of problems during surgery, including possible problems with your heart or blood vessels. - Get specific instructions about which of your medicines you should stop prior to surgery and when.
 Write this information down on page 26.
 You will need it for your pre-op assessment.

-- If you have Diabetes, make sure your blood sugars are managed as well as possible. - Uncontrolled blood sugars before and after surgery also increases the risk of problems with your heart or blood vessels, impairs wound healing, increases the risk of infection, and may keep you in the hospital longer. - If you are testing your blood sugar at home, remember to take your logbook of results with you to your doctor' - For specific instructions about how to adjust medications for diabetes at the time of surgery, see a Diabetes Educator here at RMH.
+- If you have Diabetes, make sure your blood sugars are managed as well as possible. - Uncontrolled blood sugars before and after surgery also increase the risk of problems with your heart or blood vessels, impair wound healing, increase the risk of infection, and may keep you in the hospital longer. - If you are testing your blood sugar at home, remember to take your logbook of results with you to your Doctor appointment. - For specific instructions about how to adjust medications for diabetes at the time of surgery, see a Diabetes Educator here at RMH.
 (705 328-6091)

-After your surgery
+• After your surgery

 - You will have pain.
-Your surgeon will order different types of medications used in combination, including narcotics, antiinflammatory medication, and acetaminophen. - If you have pain, make sure you ask for medicine. - Constipation may be a problem after surgery.
+Your Surgeon will order different types of medications used in combination, including narcotics, anti-inflammatory medication, and acetaminophen. - o If you have pain, make sure you ask for medicine. - Constipation may be a problem after surgery.
 You will be given medicine to help you have a bowel movement while in hospital. - At home, pain medicine and reduced activity may lead to constipation.
 Don't wait to deal with it.
-Your Pharmacist can advise you what treatment best suits you. - Add fibre and water to your diet.
-See the section on Nutrition Page 15, 16 for helpful tips.
+Your Pharmacist can advise you what treatment best suits you. - See the section on Nutrition (page 14, 15) for helpful tips to avoid constipation by adding fibre and water to your diet.